gladly-team/next-firebase-auth/README.md

 ### AuthUser

-The auth user object used across server- and client-side contexts.
+The auth user object is used across server-side and client-side contexts.
 This is a normalized representation of a Firebase user.

 **id** - `String|null`